 Next, the anesthetized dog is placed on his back.
 A technician shaves the hair above the scrotum (below the penis) and scrubs the skin with a special surgical cleanser that removes dirt and germs.
 The veterinarian "scrubs in" by thoroughly cleaning their hands, wrists, and forearms with a specialized surgical cleanser.
 They put on a sterile surgery gown and gloves.
 To prevent the spread of germs, all staff members in the operating room wear caps to cover their hair and masks to cover their mouths and noses and covers over their shoes.

 Before making the first cut, the veterinarian covers the dog with sterile drapes to keep germs and debris from getting into the surgery site.
 A scalpel is used to make a small incision through the layers of skin and tissue between the scrotum and the penis.
 Using special surgical instruments, the vet locates the testicular blood supply and spermatic ducts, then skillfully ties them off with suture before the carefully cutting away the testicles.
-The incision is then closed with layers of internal sutures.
+The incision is often closed with absorbable internal sutures so you don't have to return to the veterinarian to have them removed.
 Some vets use special skin glue to close the outer layer of skin, Others prefer to use visible external sutures.
 This is a matter of that vet's preference and the dog's specific needs.

 After the surgery is complete, a technician will clean the incision gently and move the dog to recovery.
 Additional pain medication may be given depending on the dog's needs.
 The goal is for the dog to wake up in a soft, warm bed with as little pain as possible.